bonfire-engine/bonfire-engine.github.io/overview.md

 We will understand each layer of this studying from the bottom up starting with the map.

+## Background

+> render_priority = 10

+Your can add a component that represents a background.
+It's useful to create parallax and interactive backgrounds

 ## Map

 > render_priority = 20